OliverEvans96/instant-docs/src/pages/docs/modeling-data.md

 }
 ```

-For our micro-twitter example, it would look like this in the dashboard:
+For our micro-blog example, it would look like this in the dashboard:

 {% screenshot src="https://paper-attachments.dropboxusercontent.com/s_C781CC40E9D454E2FED6451745CECEBF732B63934549185154BCB3DAD0C7B532_1710519419773_image.png" /%}